Russell Deacon known as Professor Russell Deacon

 From 1992 – 2011 I worked at the University of Wales Institute Cardiff (UWIC) in many different positions ranging from lecturer to Head of Department.
 In 2009 I was awarded a teaching fellowship and in 2010 I was awarded a personal chair within the University of Wales, within the subject area of Welsh Political History and Governance.
 I am also a Fellow of the Higher Education Academy and a Fellow of the Royal Historical Society.

 Between 1999-2000 I was on secondment to the National Assembly for Wales where I helped set up organize the research department for the Welsh Liberal Democrats.
-I currently serve on a number of national boards relating to history and business, such: as the Welsh Political Archives of the National Library of Wales, the Liberal History Group, Chair of the Lloyd George Society and Administrative Director of the Welsh business think tank Gorwel.
+I currently serve on a number of national boards relating to history and business, such: as the Welsh Political Archives of the National Library of Wales, These Islands, the Liberal History Group, Chair of the Lloyd George Society.
+He was a founder and Administrative Director of the Welsh business think tank Gorwel between 2011-18.